-Minor:Level 1 on Behavior Management Chart.Repeat / Major:Levels 2 and 3 on Behavior Management Chart.
+Minor: Level 1 on Behavior Management Chart.

 Throwing items in the cafeteria may be considered vandalism and the above rules may apply.

 Note: Students caught intentionally damaging a school-issued Chromebook will be liable for damages and will face consequences on level 3 on the Behavior Management Chart.